webclinic017/mono/android/README.md

 Now, follow these steps to correctly configure IntelliJ:

-   1. Click on the IntelliJ app
+   1. Open the IntelliJ app
    2. Select `Configure` at the bottom right of the landing page
    3. Select `Plugins` from the dropdown
    4. Install the `Bazel` plugin